 analog | film photography

-Back to film photography, or as it is so beautifully called in French: photographie argentique silver photography, which better covers the load.
-Return to work with the old cameras and films.
-That feels familiar.
+Back to film photography, or in French: photographie argentique silver photography, which it is.
+The return to work with my old cameras and films feels familiar.
 Photographing on film, with only a limited number of shots available, forces to work differently, more concentrated.
-Try to take that one photo with preferably only one shot.
-Don't keep rattling on and then no longer know which one is the best.
-No choice stress afterwards.
+Try to take a photo with preferably only one shot.

 Instead of using chemical, toxic products, more and more often I develop the films in caffenol, a self-brewed developer based on coffee.
 Completely ecological.

 All photos are for sale.
-Prints on old faber-based paper (baryt) to a very limited extent and 'while stocks last'.
+Prints on old faber-based paper (baryt) to a very limited extent and 'as long as stocks last'.
 The size and type of paper depend on what is (still) available and 'gone = gone' applies absolutely.
-Prices on request.
+P.O.A.

-The prices for digital prints can be found on page Photogallery.
+A digital print is also possible.
+The prices for digital prints can be found on the page buy a photo.